Compression fractures of the backVertebral compression fractures

 When to Contact a Medical Professional

-- Worsening symptoms or difficulty with controlling your bladder and bowel function
+- Your symptoms are getting worse, or you have problems controlling your bladder and bowel function.